Form a Parish Reading Group

 by Dr. Timothy O’Malley

 Most Catholics don’t believe that Jesus is really present in the Eucharist.
 Rather, they see the bread and wine of Holy Communion as mere symbols of Christ’s body and blood.
 Is that disbelief just a misunderstanding or is it a blatant rejection of one of the central beliefs of the faith?
 In Real Presence, University of Notre Dame theologian Timothy P. O’Malley clears up the confusion and shows you how to learn to love God and neighbor through a deeper understanding of the doctrine of real presence.
 A 2019 study by the Pew Research Center found that almost seventy percent of Catholics don’t believe that Jesus is really present in the Eucharist.
 O’Malley offers a concise introduction to Catholic teaching on real presence and transubstantiation through a biblical, theological, and spiritual account of these doctrines from the early Church to today.
 He also explores how real presence enables us to see the vulnerability of human life and the dignity of all flesh and blood.
-Gather on your own or in your parish and be ready for a conversation with Tim on October 15, 2021.
+Listen to the conversation with the author

 Spring 2022: Everyone Leads: How to Revitalize the Catholic Church